-But you can take preventive actions to avoid this by following the SMSF residency kit offered by DBA lawyers which provides information and strategies to trustees and advisors to help them meet the residency test for their SMSF.
+But you can take preventive actions to avoid this by following the handy SMSF guide below which provides information and strategies to trustees and advisors to help them meet the residency test for their SMSF.

-Three conditions that SMSF needs to satisfy for qualifying as an Australian superannuation fund:
+Three conditions that an SMSF needs to satisfy for qualifying as an Australian Superannuation Fund

-- The Self-managed superannuation fund should have been established in Australia itself.
+- The Self-Managed Superannuation Fund should have been established in Australia.

-- The central management and control of your SMS fund should lie in Australia.
+- The central management and control of the SMSF should lie in Australia.

-- Third condition is that the fund should either have no active member or, have active members who are Australian residents and hold at least 50% of the total market value of SMSF asset or the amounts that would be payable to the active members if they voluntarily leave the SMS fund.
+- The fund should either have no active members or, have active members who are Australian residents and hold at least 50% of the total market value of SMSF asset or the amounts that would be payable to the active members if they voluntarily leave the superannuation fund.